molliemarie/MSIA-D3Course-2019/Projects&Exercises/FirstCompleteScatter/README.md

  Then, we'll want to change our x axis from a linear scale to a time scale using [`d3.scaleTime()`](https://github.com/d3/d3-scale#scaleTime).

  4. You might have noticed that this broke the code.
 Our new time scale will no longer understand our originally set domain.
 This is a good opportunity to make the domain calculation a bit more dynamic.
-  a) We'll  use [`d3.extent()`](https://github.com/d3/d3-array#extent) to obtain the min and max values of the data.
+We'll  use [`d3.extent()`](https://github.com/d3/d3-array#extent) to obtain the min and max values of the data.
 We will end up with something like this:

   ```
   var xScale = d3.scaleTime()